lincolnthree/talks/2011_Beautiful_Java_EE_JavaOne.md

 Use rewrite to create a modular web-application with each module performing a different style task:

+ * Create an extension to "compress/encode/decode" query-params into one path or query-param
  * Module showing creation of REST endpoints
  * Show "free" RESTful URLs with JSF via Join.path("/{param}").to("/pages/{param}.xhtml")
  * (humor) Show a rewrite rule that is a limerick.